Auxdibot/auxdibot/README.md

 A cutting-edge solution for building a website for your server.
 Using Auxdibot's dashboard, administrators can create their own stylistically creative server cards.

+`📽️` *Social Media Notifications*

+A user friendly, customizable notification system to ping members for the latest and greatest videos/streams/feeds on your social media platform of choice!
+(RSS Supported)

 `💻` *User-friendly Dashboard*

 An approachable dashboard created for administrators to quickly interact with their server, browse documentation, or view updates for Auxdibot!